jazzyarborough/TrainingDivergenceAI_Repo/README.md

 # TrainingDivergenceAI_Repo
-Demo repository for training with Divergence AI
+Demo repository for training with Divergence AI.
+Hi!!!
+This is a test.